 Best Spotify Playlist Converter for Windows

-So easy to use no matter if you are a green user or experienced technician
+- So easy to use no matter if you are a green user or experienced technician

-Export Spotify tracks at a 5X faster speed within a few clicks
+- Export Spotify tracks at a 5X faster speed within a few clicks

-Keep lossless quality, ID3 tag info, meta data and archive music by artist/album
+- Keep lossless quality, ID3 tag info, metadata, and archive music by artist/album

-Step 2Choose the right output format
+- Step 2Choose the right output format for WMP

-Step 3Export music from Spotify
+- Step 3Download music from Spotify for Windows Media Player

-After that, you can check to make sure every settings is customized as you want and press ”Convert" button to get rid of DRM protection and start to download your OGG Vorbis songs to new common formats on your computer.
+- After that, you can check to make sure every setting is customized as you want.
+And press the "Convert" button to download your OGG Vorbis songs to new common formats on your computer.
 By downloading the songs, you don't have to buy them online so it will end up saving you a bunch of money.
-Note: Please don't use any proxy settings on your network and you'd better disable your Antivirus and Firewalls, else it may prevent the software from downloading Spotify songs smoothly.
+After conversion, you can add Spotify songs to Windows Media Player.